-This MCP server helps you manage n8n workflows through a set of defined tools, allowing you to list, create, update, delete, activate, and deactivate workflows programmatically.
+This MCP server for n8n provides a streamlined way to manage n8n workflows through a set of defined tools, allowing you to list, create, update, delete, activate, and deactivate workflows programmatically.

 git clone https://github.com/makafeli/n8n-workflow-builder.git